syntax=docker/dockerfile:1

 COPY . .

-RUN --mount=type=cache,target=/usr/local/cargo/registry \
+RUN --mount=type=cache,target=/usr/local/cargo/registry,sharing=locked \

---mount=type=cache,target=/usr/local/cargo/git \
+--mount=type=cache,target=/usr/local/cargo/git,sharing=locked \

 --mount=type=cache,target=$SCCACHE_DIR,sharing=locked \

-cargo build
+cargo build --release --bin app

 Explanation of the Dockerfile

-At a high level, here are the things we're optimizing in our Docker build for a Rust application::
+At a high level, here are the things we're optimizing in our Docker build for a Rust application:

-• cargo-chef for dependency management
+• cargo-chef for dependency separation and caching

-• sccache for dependency caching
+• sccache for individual compilation artifact caching

-• BuildKit cache mounts for finer-grained caching between builds
+• BuildKit cache mounts for persistent caching

-Stage 1: FROM rust:1.75 AS base
+Stage 1: FROM rust:1.90 AS build

-FROM rust:1.75 AS base
+FROM rust:1.90 AS build

-RUN cargo install --locked cargo-chef sccache
+RUN cargo install cargo-chef sccache --locked

-ENV RUSTC_WRAPPER=sccache SCCACHE_DIR=/sccache
+ENV RUSTC_WRAPPER=sccache \

 WORKDIR /app